conormckenzie/reasoning-engine/ReasoningEngine/Utils/AI Template.md

 ## Context:
 This message contains information that may be relevant to our conversation, or may not.
 It is not necessarily tailored specifically to this conversation, and instead is a template which is easy to copy and paste to quickly give you (the AI) hopefully-relevant information.
 This is an attempt to save me (the human conversation participant) time.
 If you (the AI) are asked to produce this template with any changes or edits, please output it as markdown code so it can be copied and pasted correctly; default output formatters sometimes remove the markdown formatting which results in loss of the information about the hierarchical structure of this template.
+If producing this template, please also replace the "Goals for this Conversation" section content with "(Please ask the user for the goals for this conversation)" as a placeholder.

 ## Key Information:
 - **Project Name:** Reasoning Engine